-Communication of 29 May 2014 received from the Permanent Mission of Canada regarding the Export of Nuclear Material and of Certain Categories of Equipment and Other Material
+Communication of 24 January 2017 received from the Permanent Mission of Denmark regarding the Export of Nuclear Material and of Certain Categories of Equipment and Other Material

-- 1. The Director General has received a letter from the Permanent Mission of Canada, dated 29 May 2014, in which it requests that the Agency circulate to all Member States the aforementioned communication and its attachment which was signed by the Chairman of the Zangger Committee, Mr Shawn Caza, on behalf of the Governments of Argentina, Australia, Austria, Belarus, Belgium, Bulgaria, Canada, China, Croatia, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Japan, Kazakhstan, the Republic of Korea, Luxemburg, the Netherlands, New Zealand, Norway, Poland, Portugal, Romania, the Russian Federation, Slovakia, Slovenia, South Africa, Spain, Sweden, Switzerland, Turkey, Ukraine, the United Kingdom and the United States of America, Concerning a decision to amend the Zangger Committee Trigger List. - 2.
-In light of the request expressed in the above-mentioned communication, the text of the letter, as well as its attachment thereto, are hereby reproduced for the information of all Member States.
+- 1. The Director General has received a communication from the Permanent Mission of Denmark dated 24 January 2017 and signed by the Chairperson of the Zangger Committee, Ms Louise Fluger Callesen, on behalf of the Governments of Argentina, Australia, Austria, Belarus, Belgium, Bulgaria, Canada, China, Croatia, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Japan, Kazakhstan, Republic of Korea, Luxembourg, Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Russian Federation, Slovakia, Slovenia, South Africa, Spain, Sweden, Switzerland, Turkey, Ukraine, United Kingdom and United States of America, concerning a decision to amend the Zangger Committee Trigger List and requesting that the Director General bring the communication and its attachment to the attention of all Member States. - 2.
+As requested, the communication and its attachment are herewith circulated for the information of all Member States.

-1 The European Union is a permanent observer.
+&lt;sup>1 The European Union is a permanent observer